calugo/wrinkles/README.md

 ![Neo-Hookean](IMGS/SOLS.png)

-It generates on the fly athree dimensional dolfin mesh over which we solve the finite element problem.
+It generates on the fly a three dimensional dolfin mesh over which we solve the finite element problem.
 It works well with **mpi** under unix/linux out of the box, for other OS such as windows or apple I can not guarantee it.
 An example of how to use mpi is: `mpirun -n 8 python slab.py` which will run the script using 8 cores.
 A similar command works for the next two cases.

 ## BISTRETCH - Compression of a bilayer composite.